daronphang/programming-resources/architectures/software/domain-driven/strategic-design/distillation/generic-subdomains.md

 ### Generic doesn't mean reusable

-you should specifically **not concern yourself with the reusability of that code**.
+You should specifically **not concern yourself with the reusability of that code**.
 This would go against the basic motivation of distillation – that you should be applying as much of your effort to the core domain as possible and investing only as necessary in supporting generic subdomains.